 How to file a complaint against a Provider

 If you feel you have a valid complaint against your telecom provider, you are not alone.
 According to an article in the Financial Post complaint rates rose dramatically in 2017-2018 by a staggering 57%.

 In fact, the Commission for Complaints for Telecom-television Services (CCTS) reported even more startling numbers with a 75% increase in complaints between August 2017 and January 2018.

 Most issues revolve around non-disclosure and people finding that their contracts have been inaccurately outlined by provider representatives.
 GoneVoIP offers an

 The 25 Most Popular Providers of 2018

-Comparing five of the Best 150 Mbps Download and Unlimited Internet plans in Ontario.
+Comparing some of the Best 150 Mbps Download and Unlimited Internet plans in Ontario.

 Canada’s Internet Speeds and Prices

 Last summer we set out to analyze the status of the home internet connection speeds across the country.
 We picked fourteen representative major urban centers and analyzed factors such as maximum available download speed, average speed, and average monthly pricing.

 This analysis shows some very interesting facts, for example, while Albertans are expected to pay less for gas than, say, Ontarians.
 However, on average Albertans will be paying some $7 more than Ontarians per month for equivalent internet